 Whitening with Custom Trays and Gel

-Ask your dentist what take home options they have for you.
+Ask your dentist what take-home options they have for you.
 Most dental offices have a whitening gel that comes in different concentrations and your dentist can give you what he feels is best for the health of your teeth.
-Whitening gel requires trays to keep the gel in place for the determined amount of time.
-Your dentist will custom fit trays just for you!
+Whitening gel requires trays to keep the gel in place for a determined amount of time.
+Your dentist will custom-fit trays just for you!
 So, you’ll get a nice even whitening.